-Vinyl chloride concentration was tested once in 2023, with the samples taken from stations S-A and S-C on February 14th.During sample testing, the vinyl chloride concentration was below 1 ppb (0.001 mg/L), which meets the recommendation from GCDWQ of less than 2 ppb (0.002 mg/L).
+Vinyl chloride concentration was tested twice in 2024, with the samples taken from stations S-A and S-C on June 12th and November 22nd.
+During sample testing, the vinyl chloride concentration was below 1 ppb (0.001 mg/L) on both occasions, which meets the recommendation from GCDWQ of less than 2 ppb (0.002 mg/L).